• Skip to primary navigation

 Tutoring

 Italki (free/paid) – Italki is a great resource to find language learning partners, get corrections on texts you have written or ask questions.
 You can also book paid lessons with native speakers ranging from $10-$25 per hour.
-If you want to sign-up, use my referral link and get $10 for free: $10 Free Italki Credit From Me
+So far I have taken 31 lessons myself on Italki, mostly to improve my Chinese speaking skills.
+During university I also offered tutoring for German on Italki myself.

 Dictionaries (extended article here)